 I opened the bonnet and things seemed fine.
 I circled the car twice and did not find anything.
 Finally, I called my roadside assistance team.
 They got there and gave it a thorough look.
 That was when they discovered – my car had unbalanced wheels.
 I was so surprised on realizing this that I asked them again.
 And they confirmed their earlier assertion.
 This was when I started talking to the roadside assistance team and got myself some good education on the issue.

 My experience was very enlightening for me.
 I hope it helps you as well.
 Experiencing a car shake when you press the acceleration pedal is a common phenomenon.
 It can be fixed if taken care of at the right time.
+Here are three common reasons why you may experience a car shaking when you accelerate.

 This was the exact problem I was witnessing.
 The cause of this problem can be an entire cohort of reasons – wear and tear, going through rough routes or mismanaged repair.
 It is usually difficult to point out at the specific cause of the problem unless it is very apparent.
 That said and done – the problem is commonly experienced by car owners where the car makes a humming noise while accelerating.
 Well, there are easily available solutions for it.